 The Illusion of Time: Gender Gaps in Job Search and Employment

-In countries with low female employment, college educated women often transition directly from education to homemaking.
+In countries with low female employment, college-educated women often transition directly from education to homemaking.
 Does this reflect informed, forward-looking choices or unanticipated constraints?
 We study this question in Pakistan, where two-thirds of college-educated women remain out of the labor force.
-Tracking 2,400 students from two major universities, we document labor market expectations before graduation, and realized outcomes in the year that follows.
-Men and women have similar work aspirations, apply at similar times and rates, and receive comparable numbers of job offers, but women are more likely to reject them.
-As a result, a 27 pp employment gap emerges within six months.
-The gap stems largely from timing: for women, there is a critical window, immediately post-graduation, during which job search is associated with much higher chances of employment.
-There is no such window for men.
-To test whether this relationship is causal—and anticipated—we randomize a modest incentive to apply early.
-By shifting students’ search into the critical early window, the intervention raises women’s employment by ~ 20%, but leaves men’s unaffected, closing a third of the gender employment gap.
-Treatment effects are driven by women who underestimate how quickly marriage market activities arise, revealing an “illusion of time.”
+Tracking 2,400 college-graduating students, we document that men and women start their search with similar work aspirations, apply at similar rates, and receive comparable numbers of job offers.
+Yet a 27 pp employment gap emerges within six months post-graduation.
+This gap stems largely from timing: for women alone, there is a critical window, immediately post-graduation, during which job search is associated with much higher chances of employment.
+To test whether this relationship is causal, we randomize a modest incentive to apply early.
+By shifting search into the early window, the intervention raises women’s employment by ∼ 20% but leaves men’s employment unaffected, closing a third of the gender gap.
+Our evidence suggests that applying early enables women to start working before demands from the marriage market arise.
+Treatment effects are driven by women who underestimate how quickly these demands materialize, revealing an “illusion of time.”
+This illusion can be persistent since women in our sample recognize the barriers to employment faced by their female peers, but overestimate their own ability to overcome them.